awei82/vulscan/README.md

 Every default database comes with an url and a link, which is used during the scanning and might be accessed as {link} within the customized report template.
 To use custom database links, use the following argument:

     --script-args "vulscandblink=http://example.org/{id}"

+## Creating a Docker image for vulscan

+Simply run `make docker` to build the docker container for vulscan.
+Note - the Dockerfile is currently customized with a wrapper script - update this as needed for your use case.

 ## Disclaimer